 As a result of this guarantee, the customer may claim improvement, but the conditions of the guarantee do not normally provide for a reduction in the purchase price or return of the vehicle.

-A garage mostly offers minimum guarantee terms on vehicle parts and on the work for three months for second-hand cars.
+For second-hand vehicles, a garage usually offers the minimum guarantee of three months on vehicle parts as well as the work done.
 If it doesn't, then you shouldn't buy the vehicle.
 A one-year guarantee insurance is also often offered to supplement the minimum guarantee, such as Quality1 or Mobile Garantie.
 Garages vary in what this type of guarantee covers.
 You often have to make a contribution towards this.
 You should closely study the terms and conditions of business.

 Improvement in purchase law means the removal of the defect by car seller themselves or at their own cost.
 The law does not provide for any claim to improvement for the car buyer.